codatio/codat-docs/blog/241120-onconnectionstarted.md

 authors: ajacksoncodat
 ---

-We have added to the callback functionality of the Link SDK.
-The `onConnectionStarted` prop allows you to provide a callback function to the SDK component.
-This function will be called with a Connection argument, including its`connectionId`.
+We have added a new `onConnectionStarted` property to the callback functionality of the Link SDK.
+It is called with a Connection argument, including its`connectionId`.

 <!--truncate-->

 ## What's new?

-When a user selects an integration (clicks "Next") in the Link SDK, the `onConnectionStarted` callback will pass a `connectionId` to the SDK component.
+When a user selects an integration and clicks **Next** in the Link flow deployed using our [Link SDK](/auth-flow/authorize-embedded-link), the `onConnectionStarted` callback will pass a `connectionId` to the SDK component.

 ![Integration Selection](/img/link/integration_selection.png)

-This indicates a connection has been successfully created in a pending state, allowing you to track users reaching this point in the link flow.
-By calling [Get connection](https://docs.codat.io/platform-api#/operations/get-connection) you can identify which integration was selected.
+This indicates that a connection has been successfully created in a pending state, allowing you to track users reaching this point in the Link flow.
+You can identify which integration has been selected by calling the [Get connection](https://docs.codat.io/platform-api#/operations/get-connection) endpoint.

 ## Who is this relevant for?

-All clients using Link SDK.
+All clients using Link SDK to deploy the auth flow in their application.

 ## How to get started?

-To implement Link SDK see [Get started with  Link SDK](https://docs.codat.io/auth-flow/authorize-embedded-link).
+To implement an auth flow with our Link SDK, see [Get started with Link SDK](https://docs.codat.io/auth-flow/authorize-embedded-link).

 If you are already using Link SDK, add this callback into your component.
-See [Use callback functions](https://docs.codat.io/auth-flow/authorize-embedded-link).
+See [Use callback functions](https://docs.codat.io/auth-flow/authorize-embedded-link) for more details.